MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/migrate-help.md

 # Migrate Legacy Help to the [!INCLUDE[prodlong](../developer/includes/prodlong.md)] Format

-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] implements a [user assistance model](../user-assistance.md) where tooltips explain all fields and actions and topics containing conceptual descriptions of functionality are published to a website.
-If you are building an application, you are expected to comply with this model.
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] implements a [user assistance model](../user-assistance.md) where tooltips explain all fields and actions, and articles with conceptual descriptions of functionality are published to a website.
+If you are building an app, you are expected to comply with this model.
 However, there are many ways in which you can migrate and reuse your existing Help within this model.

 ## Reusing existing web content